Glastonbury, UK Guide

 A picturesque area of rolling hills and charming villages, the Cotswolds is known for its honey-colored stone buildings and idyllic countryside.
 Explore villages like Castle Combe, Bourton-on-the-Water, and Stow-on-the-Wold.

-Approx. 1 hour 15 minutes by car One of the world's most famous prehistoric monuments, Stonehenge is a must-see for anyone interested in history and archaeology.
+Approx. 1 hour by car or train One of the world's most famous prehistoric monuments, Stonehenge is a must-see for anyone interested in history and archaeology.
 Walk around the stones, learn about their history at the visitor center, and imagine the lives of the people who built this incredible structure.

 Approx. 1 hour by car The capital of Wales, Cardiff offers a vibrant mix of history, culture, and modern attractions.
 Explore Cardiff Castle, visit the National Museum Cardiff, and wander around Cardiff Bay.